-In general medical care, the rectal route of analgesics administration has been favoured with good compliance when oral preparations cause gastric irritation, nausea and vomiting12.
+In general, medical care, the rectal route of analgesics administration has been favoured with good compliance when oral preparations cause gastric irritation, nausea and vomiting [12].
 As the rectal mucosa have a rich vascular, and lymph supply, absorption of drugs is fast and analgesic effect occurs in a shorter period than oral route.
-Compared to oral administration of drugs, first pass metabolism is avoided in rectal administration11.
+Compared to oral administration of drugs, first pass metabolism is avoided in rectal administration [11].

-Rectal diclofenac sodium is an effective, cheep, widely available and safe analgesic agent for pain relief.
-Studies assessing the efficacy of rectal analgesics in post-operative pain relief have indicated significant reduction of pain experianced12, and reduced requirement of additional analgesia^{13,14}, although evidence of efficacy and safety of rectal analgesics in perineal pain relief is lacking15.
-The aim of this study was to evaluate rectal diclofenac sodium in relief of perineal pain after trauma during childbirth.
+Rectal diclofenac sodium is an effective, cheap, widely available and safe analgesic agent for pain relief.
+Studies assessing the efficacy of rectal analgesics in post-operative pain relief have indicated significant reduction of pain experienced [12], and reduced requirement of additional analgesia [13,14], although evidence of efficacy and safety of rectal analgesics in perineal pain relief is lacking [15].
+Aim of this study was to evaluate rectal diclofenac sodium in relief of perineal pain after trauma during childbirth.